-- If the Settings screen is password protected enter appropriate password.
-If viewing settings for the first time, enter factory default password of "1234". - Offset values are adjusted to the tenth of a degree (0.1). - · After one hour of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - The Compressor Probe offset is factory-preset and should not be changed unless directed by Helmer Technical Service.
+- If the Settings screen is password protected enter the appropriate password.
+If viewing settings for the first time, enter the factory default password of "1234". - Offset values are adjusted to the tenth of a degree (0.1). - · After one hour of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - The Compressor Probe offset is factory-preset and should not be changed unless directed by Helmer Technical Service.

-View Sensor Calibration Values
+View Sensor Calibration Values:

-- 1. Touch the Settings icon.
+- 1. Touch Settings icon.

 - 2. Enter Settings password.

 - 3. Touch Sensor Calibration.
 Sensor offset values and their current temperature readings are displayed.

 - 4. Touch Home to return to Home screen.

-Primary and Secondary Monitor Probes
+Primary Monitor and Secondary Probes

-Verify primary monitor probe is reading chamber temperature correctly by comparing the probe reading to the temperature measured by a calibrated reference thermometer.
+Verify primary monitor probe is reading chamber temperature correctly by comparing probe readings to the temperature measured by a calibrated reference thermometer.
 If the probe is not reading correctly, change the value displayed on the monitor.

-- Ensure the product simulation bottle is full of solution. - 13cf models do not have a secondary probe. - The probe in the bottle or ballast is connected to the monitoring system and senses chamber temperature.
+- Ensure the product simulation bottle is full of solution. - The probe in the bottle or ballast is connected to the monitoring system and senses chamber temperature.
 This probe activates the temperature alarms but does not affect temperature control. - For units with a solid ballast, Helmer recommends using putty to seal the probe hole when using a thermocouple wire to calibrate.